-The County submitted a report to Ecology that described how water quality is being addressed during this Permit term in updates to the Comprehensive Plan (or equivalent) and in other locally initiated or state-mandated, long-range land use plans that are used to accommodate growth or transportation.
-Actions included:
+The County will submit a report to Ecology describing how water quality is being addressed during the 2024-2029 Permit term in updates to the Comprehensive Plan (or equivalent) and in other locally initiated or state-mandated, long-range land use plans that are used to accommodate growth or transportation, no later than March 31, 2027.
+Planned actions include:

-- Provisions for protection of the quality and quantity of groundwater used for public water supplies.
-RCW 36.70A.070(1); WAC 365-196-405(1)(c); WAC 365-196-485(1)(d) resulted in adopting the Guemes Island area of interest (AOI) on December 28th, 2022. - Work directly with the Stormwater Planning team. - Regarding RCW 36.70A.070(1) and WAC 365-196-405(2)(e), the Stormwater Planning Team reviews drainage, flooding, and stormwater run-off in the area and nearby jurisdictions and provide guidance for corrective actions to mitigate or cleanse those discharges that pollute waters of the state.
+- Implementing provisions for protection of the quality and quantity of groundwater used for public water supplies. - Continue working directly with the Stormwater Planning team. - Regarding RCW 36.70A.070(1) and WAC 365-196-405(2)(e), the Stormwater Planning team is continuing to review drainage, flooding, and stormwater run-off in the area and nearby jurisdictions and provide guidance for corrective actions to mitigate or cleanse those discharges that pollute waters of the state.